-"Massive migration from rural to urban areas over the past decade helped cover the manufacturing labour shrinkage problem, but it is widely believed that rural surplus labour younger than 40 is already very limited."
+"Massive migration from rural to urban areas over the past decade helped cover the manufacturing labor shrinkage problem, but it is widely believed that rural surplus labor younger than 40 is already very limited."

 Cities in the southern manufacturing heartlands of Guangdong have responded to the shortages by raising minimum wages by more than 20 percent this year.
 Foxconn, which employs 800,000 workers and makes electronic gadgets for companies including Apple (AAPL.O) and <Dell .O.>, trumped that with a 30 percent pay rise.

-Victor Fung, chairman of Li & Fung, the world's largest sourcing company, went so far as to say, in an interview with the Financial Times, that Foxconn had sounded the death knell for the cheap-labour model that propelled China to become "the workshop of the world".
-(For a multimedia PDF Special Report on Foxconn, click r.reuters.com/tyr96n. or)
+Victor Fung, chairman of Li & Fung, the world's largest sourcing company, went so far as to say, in an interview with the Financial Times, that Foxconn had sounded the death knell for the cheap-labor model that propelled China to become "the workshop of the world."

 Boosting wages will be a central plank of China's five-year plan for 2011-2016, officials say.
 But would putting more money in people's wallets suffice to spur spending?

 "It is tempting to think that high wage increases in the coming years will raise the role of household income and consumption.
 However, I do not think rebalancing will happen by itself -- it will require significant policy adjustment," said Kuijs, the World Bank economist.